lucasrodes/whatstk/docs/api.md

-Make sure to first obtain the chat to be analyzed.
+Make sure to first obtain the chat to be analysed.
 Export it as a `txt` file using your phone (more info on this [here](https://lcsrg.me/whatstk-gui/#faqs)).

 Check more on how-to use it in the [docs](docs/index.md)